 It gives students a broad perspective and a basic understanding of social work's values and ethics, diversity, social and economic justice, populations-at-risk, social work practice, human behavior and the social environment, social welfare policy and services, social work research, and a generalist field practicum.
 View Curriculum.

-The 120-hour credit program includes a yearlong internship in a human service or social change organization during the senior year.
+The 120-hour credit program includes a yearlong internship in a human service or social change organization during the senior year (read more on fieldwork).
 To meet the complex demands of today's students, the School of Social Work (SSW) has created a number of program options for BSW students:

 - Full-time: Students may complete the program in four years through full-time attendance for eight semesters.
 They may also further shorten the duration of their full-time studies by attending one or both sessions of summer school.